Schule-Hasle/icons/README.md

-# Application Icons for Microsoft Intune
+# Applikationssymbole für Microsoft Intune

 A set of application icons for Windows, macOS, Android and iOS platforms for use when adding applications to Microsoft Intune or Microsoft Endpoint Configuration Manager (or other device management / MDM and application deployment solutions).